Longstone Lighthouse has a new visitor area. The AONB team have been out to the Farne Islands to take a look.

 It became clearer as we sailed towards the inner Farne Islands, but still no glimpse of the Lighthouse through the mist.
 We slowed down to view the seals lazing on the rocks before sailing past Staple Island.
 George explained to us that most people come to see the birds that nest here – puffins, guillemots, shags and terns - but they have flown now and won’t be back until next spring.

 A little bit further to the Outer Farne Islands and there it is!
-All is as is should be – red and white, circular, and with a light on the top.
+All is as it should be – red and white, circular, and with a light on the top.
 George gives us a history of the lighthouse as we approach and of its famous resident and heroine, Grace Darling.
 He must have told this story thousands of times, but you can tell that he has a genuine love for what he is saying.

 Once the boat is moored, we all disembark for our tour of the lighthouse.
 George walks us round to the door, mindful of our safety all the time.
 We have half an hour to look around – he suggests we climb as far as Grace Darling’s bedroom and work our way back down to the new visitor area on the ground floor.

 The new displays are eye-catching and informative – they are a subtle blue/green/yellow in colour which reflects the coastal landscape.
 They aren’t imposing.
 They don’t make the rooms feel any smaller than they actually are.
 The views out the windows would be fantastic on any other day.
-Coming down the twisty stairs, it’s difficult to imagine how Grace Darling must have felt making the same journey on that stormy morning in 1838, knowing that if she and her father didn’t find any survivors in the ship, then they may not be coming back to the safety of the lighthouse themselves.
+Coming down the twisty stairs, it’s difficult to imagine how Grace Darling must have felt making the same journey on that stormy morning in 1838, knowing that if she and her father didn’t find any survivors in the ship, that they may not be coming back to the safety of the lighthouse themselves.

 The new visitor area, which has been developed by Trinity House, the owners of the lighthouse, has been done sensitively and is in keeping with its surroundings.
 The colourful life buoys are an interesting way of displaying information, alongside the expected wall panels.
 There’s no information overload – it’s what you need to know and can digest in the time you have to look around.
 There are interactive displays for children – and adults too as it turns out! – that helps understanding about lighthouses and nautical disasters.
 Given that Grace Darling is part of the KS1 curriculum, this new area will be both beneficial and interesting for visiting children.